-- i.
+i.
 Credit risk refers to the risk of financial loss to the Company arising from default by the clients or counterparties of financial instruments on the contract obligations.
-The main factor is that counterparties could not repay in full the accounts receivable based on the agreed terms, and the contract cash flows of debt instruments stated at amortised cost. - ii.
+The main factor is that counterparties could not repay in full the accounts receivable based on the

+- agreed terms, and the contract cash flows of debt instruments stated at amortised cost. - ii.
 For banks and financial institutions, only independently rated parties with a minimum rating of 'A' are accepted.
-According to the Company's credit policy, each local entity in the Company is responsible for managing and analysing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
+According to the Company's credit policy, the Company is responsible for managing and analysing the credit risk for each of the new clients before standard payment and delivery terms and conditions are offered.
 Internal risk control assesses the credit quality of the customers, taking into account their financial position, past experience and other factors.
 Individual risk limits are set based on internal or external ratings in accordance with limits set by the Board of Directors.
 The utilisation of credit limits is regularly monitored. - iii.
-The Company adopts the following assumption under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition:

-If the contract payments were past due over 30 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition.
+The Company adopts the following assumption under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition: If the contract payments were past due over 30 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition. - iv.

-- iv.
 The default occurs when the contract payments are past due over 90 days. - v.
 The Company classifies customer's accounts receivable, which are all with good credit rating, into the same group.
-The Company uses the forecastability adjusting historical and timely information to develop a loss rate of 0.03%, which is used to assess the default possibility of accounts receivable. - vi.
-Movements in relation to the Company applying the simplified approach to provide loss allowance for accounts receivable are as follows:
+The Company uses the forecastability adjusting historical and timely information to develop a loss rate of 0.03%, which is used to assess the default possibility of accounts receivable.
+As of March 31, 2024, December 31, 2023 and March 31, 2023, concentrations of credit risk are as follows: